spectrum-health-systems/Tingen-Transmorger/docs/man/README.md

 ![](./Images/TransmorgerManual-LocalDbPathDoesNotExistCreatePrompt.png)

-The **LocalDb path** is where the *local copy* of the Transmorger database will stored, which is `AppData/Database` by default.
+The **LocalDb path** is where the *local copy* of the Transmorger database will stored, which is `./AppData/Database` by default.

-You can change the LocalDb path to any location, and on a per-user basis, via the configuration file (but the default setting is recommended).
+When you click **Yes**, Transmorger will set the LocalDb path to `./AppData/Database`, and create the folder.
+This is the default (and recommended) location for the LocalDb, but you can change the LocalDb path to any location, and on a per-user basis, via the configuration file.

-When you click **Yes**, Transmorger will set the LocalDb path to `AppData/Database`, and create the folder.

-So click **Yes**.
+Click **Yes**.

 ### Setup-type thing #2: The MasterDb path